Telangana set to witness high-voltage bypoll to Munugode Assembly seat | Politics

 It was, however, the TRS that conducted an almost unheard of campaign with several state ministers, a number of MLAs and other leaders canvassing in support of their candidate covering every inch of Munugode.

-This has prompted the BJP to allege that the TRS has shifted the state secretariat to Munugode.
+This had prompted the BJP to allege that the TRS has shifted the state secretariat to Munugode.

-The TRS has attacked Raj Gopal Reddy by alleging that he had switched over to BJP out of consideration of business favours.
+The TRS attacked Raj Gopal Reddy by alleging he had switched over to BJP out of consideration of business favours.

 TRS Working President K T Rama Rao had announced that he would ''adopt'' Munugode and personally focus on its development.